matomo-org/developer-documentation/docs/generated/master/Piwik/Plugin.md

 The class defines the following methods:

 - [`__construct()`](#__construct) &mdash; Constructor.
-- [`getInformation()`](#getinformation) &mdash; Returns the plugin details - 'description' => string        // 1-2 sentence description of the plugin - 'author' => string             // plugin author - 'author_homepage' => string    // author homepage URL (or email "mailto:youremail@example.org") - 'homepage' => string           // plugin homepage URL - 'license' => string            // plugin license - 'license_homepage' => string   // license homepage URL - 'version' => string            // plugin version number; examples and 3rd party plugins must not use Version::VERSION; 3rd party plugins must increment the version number with each plugin release - 'theme' => bool                // Whether this plugin is a theme (a theme is a plugin, but a plugin is not necessarily a theme)
+- [`getInformation()`](#getinformation) &mdash; Returns plugin information, including:  - 'description' => string        // 1-2 sentence description of the plugin - 'author' => string             // plugin author - 'author_homepage' => string    // author homepage URL (or email "mailto:youremail@example.org") - 'homepage' => string           // plugin homepage URL - 'license' => string            // plugin license - 'license_homepage' => string   // license homepage URL - 'version' => string            // plugin version number; examples and 3rd party plugins must not use Version::VERSION; 3rd party plugins must increment the version number with each plugin release - 'theme' => bool                // Whether this plugin is a theme (a theme is a plugin, but a plugin is not necessarily a theme)
 - [`getListHooksRegistered()`](#getlisthooksregistered) &mdash; Returns a list of hooks with associated event observers.
 - [`postLoad()`](#postload) &mdash; This method is executed after a plugin is loaded and translations are registered.
 - [`install()`](#install) &mdash; Installs the plugin.